 Itermname Name of the LTERM partner up to eight characters in length ltermname is used to assign a client or printer to the LTERM partner in the PTERM statement. by the program units of the application to address clients, printers, and other TS applications (not server-to-server communication) assigned to the LTERM partner.
 The specified name must be unique and must not be assigned to any other object in name class 1.
-See also section "Uniqueness of names and addresses" on page 265.
-B B B ANNOAMSG= (anno unce a synchronous m e s sa g e) This applies only for LTERM partners used by terminals (USAGE=D) to sign on to the UTM application.
+See also section "Uniqueness of names and addresses" on page 268.
+B B B ANNOAMSG= ( anno unce a synchronous m e s sa g e) This applies only for LTERM partners used by terminals (USAGE=D) to sign on to the UTM application.
 B B B Y An asynchronous message to this terminal is announced in advance by outputting UTM message K012 in the system line.
-The user must then request the message using the UTM command KDCOUT. В Default: Y B B B B Ν An asynchronous message to this terminal is sent immediately, i.e. without prior announcement.
-If ANNOAMSG=N is generated, OMNIS V7.0 or later is required in order to establish a connection to this terminal via a multiplex connection (see the description of the MUX statement on page 414).
-BUNDLE=mas Name of a master LTERM in a LTERM bundle (connection bundle).
-By specifying master-lterm , this LTERM becomes a slave LTERM of the corresponding connection bundle.
+The user must then request the message using the UTM command KDCOUT. В Default: Y B B Ν An asynchronous message to this terminal is sent immediately, i.e. without prior announcement.

+BUNDLE=master-Iterm

+Name of a master LTERM in a LTERM bundle (connection bundle).
+By specifying master-lterm, this LTERM becomes a slave LTERM of the corresponding connection bundle.

 The master LTERM specified here must have been generated in a preceding LTERM statement.
 Do not assign a PTERM to a master LTERM.

-Connection bundles permit load balancing (see the section "LTERM bundle" on page 137).
+Connection bundles permit load balancing (see the section "LTERM bundle" on page 135).